nhoizey/nicolas-hoizey.com/src/notes/2021/05/06/1/index.md

 ---
 date: 2021-05-06 19:28:43 +02:00
-tags: [image, WebP, Cloudinary]
+tags: [image, WebPerf, WebP, Cloudinary]
 ---

-79.4% of the requests made for images on my web sites are served as WebP by #Cloudinary:
+79.4 % of the requests made for images on my web sites are served as WebP by #Cloudinary:

 ![Top image formats by requests.](cloudinary-top-image-formats-april-2021-requests.png)

-But it only represents 56.8% of the bandwidth!
+But it only represents 56.8 % of the bandwidth!

 ![Top image formats by bandwidth.](cloudinary-top-image-formats-april-2021-bandwidth.png)